TonyPhipps/SIEM/Notable-Event-IDs.md

 | 6276    | Network Policy Server quarantined a user                                                                                                                 |
 | 6280    | Network Policy Server unlocked the user account                                                                                                          |
 | 6416    | A new external device was recognized by the system                                                                                                       |

+- 1 - Requires that “Audit Directory Service Changes” auditing be enabled.

 ## Microsoft-Windows-Sysmon/Operational